Omegapy/My-Academics-Portfolio/Data-Structures-and-Algorithms-CSC400/Critical-Thinking-1/README.md

 - The program implements an Item class that acts as the base class for the classes Potion, Armor, and Weapon.
 - The class Bag implements the Iterable and uses a list structure, [element | next] -> [element | next] -> [element | next] -> null, to store elements.
+- A popular implementation of the Bag ADT is to use a HashMap.
+Although a HashMap does not allow duplicate entries, it can store a single entry for each element along with its current count.
+This would eliminate the need to iterate through the entire Bag to count specific elements.
+However, for this assignment, I chose to use a linked list structure to show a more traditional approach to implementing a Bag ADT.
 - In addition to the required functionalities, the program includes an extra feature that allows changing the price of an item object.
 - The program source code can be found in the following files:
 o Item.java